 Welcome to the Residency Placement Portal for 2019

 During the Winter or Spring Trimester of their 2L year, every Elon Law student will complete a full-time (32-36 hours/week), 10-week Residency-in-Practice with a licensed attorney or a judge in an approved governmental, judicial, non-profit, corporate or law firm setting.
-Specific information for 2L students about the Residency requirement can be found here.
+General information about the Residency requirement can be found here.

 - Businesses and Business Owners

 - Corporate In-House Counsel